UMAMAHESWARI1103/SQL-TASK1/README.md

 Hospital Management System
-Overview

 This project contains the database schema design and implementation scripts for a Hospital Management System.
-The schema is developed using Oracle SQL*Plus and demonstrates creating tables, sequences, triggers, and relationships essential for hospital operations.
+It is developed using Oracle SQL*Plus and demonstrates essential database concepts such as table creation, sequences, triggers, and entity relationships.

+Files Included

+hospital_schema.sql – SQL script to:

+Create tables (Patient, Doctor, Department, Appointment)

+Define primary and foreign keys

+Create sequences and triggers to auto-generate IDs

+Insert sample data

+hospital_er_diagram.png – Entity Relationship diagram showing schema structure

 Entities and Relationships

+Patient
-Patient: Stores patient details including ID, name, date of birth, and gender.
+Stores patient information including ID, name, date of birth, and gender.

+Department
-Department: Stores hospital departments such as Cardiology, Neurology, etc.
+Contains hospital departments such as Cardiology, Neurology, etc.

-Doctor: Stores information about doctors, linked to their department.
+Doctor
+Includes doctor details and links to the respective department.

+Appointment
-Appointment: Records scheduled appointments linking patients to doctors with details.
+Records appointments, linking patients to doctors with date and time details.

-The ER diagram illustrates how these entities are related, ensuring data integrity through primary and foreign key constraints.
+The ER diagram represents the connections between these entities, ensuring referential integrity using primary and foreign key constraints.

-Files Included
-hospital_schema.sql - SQL script to create tables, sequences, triggers, and insert sample data.

-hospital_er_diagram.png - Entity Relationship diagram visualizing the database schema.

 Key Features

-Use of Sequences and Triggers to auto-generate primary key values.
+Auto-generation of primary key values using sequences and triggers

-Composition of Foreign Key Constraints to maintain referential integrity.

-Demonstrates DDL commands for table creation and modification.

-Sample multi-row insertions for populating initial data.
+Referential integrity through foreign key constraints

-Proper use of data types including DATE and VARCHAR2.
+Usage of appropriate data types like DATE and VARCHAR2

-Usage
+Demonstrates table creation (DDL) and data insertion (DML)

+Includes multi-row insert statements for sample data

+How to Use

+Open Oracle SQL*Plus or any Oracle-compatible SQL editor

-Run the hospital_schema.sql script in Oracle SQL*Plus or compatible environment.
+Execute the hospital_schema.sql script to create the database schema

-Refer to the ER diagram (hospital_er_diagram.png) to understand entity relationships.
+View the ER diagram using hospital_er_diagram.png to understand relationships between entities

-Modify or extend the schema as needed for further hospital management features.
+Requirements

+Oracle Database

+Oracle SQL*Plus or a compatible SQL client